LukeANewton/CarletonU-Building-Classification/README.md

-# CarletonU-Building-Classification
+# CarletonU Building Classification
 Assignment 3 for SYSC4906.
-The goal is to build an image classification model to recognize a subset of buildings on Carleton Univeristy campus
+The goal is to build an image classification model to recognize a subset of buildings on Carleton Univeristy campus.

+The approach taken is a convolutional neural network.
+Training makes use of concepts such as data augmentation and dropout.
+The end results was a model that predicted new images from a randomly selected holdout set with 86% accuracy.

 ## Contents
 1. trainModel.ipynb contains all the code to build and train the model from samples images